TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-signinissues.md

 2. Delete the cookies in your browser.
 To delete cookies in most browsers, press Ctrl+Shift+Del.
 3. Open Internet Explorer and delete the browser cookies.
 The Visual Studio IDE uses Internet Explorer cookies.
 4. Close all browsers and close the Visual Studio IDE.
 5. Use a private browser session to retry the connection.
-If the issue is with the Visual Studio IDE, remove the connection, and then readd it.<br>
+If the issue is with the Visual Studio IDE, remove the connection, and then re add it.<br>

 ## **Recommended Documents**